nficano/python-lambda/README.rst

 .. code:: bash

     (my_microservice) $ lambda invoke

-"your test handler was successfully invoked!" should print out in your console.
+    # "your test handler was successfully invoked!"
+    # below shows the result returned by your function execution:
+    # 5.858

 As you probably put together, the ``lambda invoke`` command grabs the values stored in the ``event.json`` file and passes them to your function.